Vertu Motors (VTU) H2 2026 earnings summary

 Outlook and guidance

-Strong start to FY27 with profit above prior year levels and record aftersales performance.
+Strong start to FY27 with profitability above prior year levels, aided by cost savings, dealership closures, and record aftersales performance.

 Macro risks include Middle East conflict, inflation, and fuel price volatility, but no material consumer weakness observed.